Offset-official/OpticGym/README.md

 ## Problem Statement

-Addresses the problems associated with eye drains and limited movements of eye muscles.
+Addresses the problems associated with eye strain and limited movements of eye muscles.

 ## Solution